michernan/pdsnd_github/ReadME.md

 Created on August 12, 2021, Thursday

 ### Project Title
-Bikeshare Project in Udacity Nano degree must make other changes here
+Bikeshare Project in Udacity Nano degree

 ### Description
  This file describes the python project that analyzes the data on users transportation patterns.
 The question we pose are the following: